Nob Hill Theatre

 950 California Street,

-The Nob Hill Theatre (no relation to the present day Nob Hill Theatre on Bush Street) opened in the Fairmont Hotel on October 20, 1944, with Jennifer Jones in “The Song of Bernadette”.
+The Nob Hill Theatre (no relation to the now closed Nob Hill Adult Theatre on Bush Street which has its own page on Cinema Treasures) opened in the Fairmont Hotel on October 20, 1944, with Jennifer Jones in “The Song of Bernadette”.
 It was a comfortably appointed, intimate little theatre designed to cater to both the permanent and transient residents of San Francisco’s exclusive Nob Hill district.